voltrb/volt/Readme.md

     # => Jimmy
 ```

 Each time page._name is assigned to a new value, the computation is run again.
-We can also call anything in the Proc and it will still call again when any data is changed.
+A re-run of the computation will be triggered when any data accessed in the previous run is changed.
+This lets us access data through methods and still have watches re-triggered.

 ```ruby
     page._first = 'Ryan'